Frequently Asked Questions | FAQs

 How do I know if I qualify?

 In order to qualify for the 2020/2021 program, you must meet all of the following requirements:

 - you must live in the Halifax Regional Municipality

-- you do not receive a transportation subsidy under the Nova Scotia Employment Support and Income Assistance program
+- you do not receive a yearly transit pass or transportation subsidy under the Nova Scotia Employment Support and Income Assistance program

 *A household is all family members living in the same home related by blood, marriage, common-law or adoption.
 Roommates are not considered part of the household.
 Adults are considered persons 18 years and over.